Talent Identification Programmes

 It's fantastic that Girls4Gold has found 12* talented, new athletes who will be joining the GB Canoeing programme and strengthening our female squad.
 Having come through a similar process myself, I know this will be a very exciting time for the girls as they begin their new lives as full-time athletes.
 There is a lot of hard work ahead of them and I wish them all the very best and look forward to working with them.– Angela Hannah *(these first 12 athletes began in July 2014 and were later joined by a further 3 athletes in the Autumn of 2014).

-As part of the Girls4Gold talent identification process we also found 17 younger female athletes aged between 14-18 that have formed a ‘Sprint Futures’ programme.
-This programme is centred around three hubs at Lee Valley, Melksham near Bath and at the National Water Sports Centre, Nottingham.
+As part of the previous Girls4Gold, now known as Discover Your Potential, talent identification process we also found 17 younger female athletes aged between 14-18 that have formed a ‘Sprint Futures’ programme.
+This programme is centered around three hubs at Lee Valley, Melksham near Bath and at the National Water Sports Centre, Nottingham.
 It provides coached training opportunities each week at the hub site as well as a number of national camps each year.
-This is an exciting opportunity for these athletes and means that we have a groups of girls applying bottom up pressure to the G4G programme athletes which should create very healthy competition within the sport.
+This is an exciting opportunity for these athletes and means that we have a group of girls applying bottom up pressure to the G4G / DYP programme athletes which should create very healthy competition within the sport.